-Elements Positive Behavioural indicators Negative Behavioural indicators Awareness of Vessel Systems and Crew Monitors, cross-checks and reports changes in vessel system states.
-Monitors, probes and reports signs of changes in the state or behaviour of other crewmembers Acknowledges entries and changes to vessel systems Ø Does not ask for updates on different vessel systems and other crewmembers. Ø Does not signal awareness of changing systems. Ø Does not look for or signal awareness of crewmembers' deteriorating state or behaviour.
-Awareness of External Environment Maintains awareness of the present state of the vessel systems and environment (position, weather, shipping traffic, terrain).
-Contacts outside resources about the environment when necessary.
-Shares information about the environment with others.
+Elements Positive Behavioural indicators Negative Behavioural indicators Awareness of Vessel Systems and Crew ★ Monitors, cross-checks and reports changes in vessel system states. ★ Monitors, probes and reports signs of changes in the state or behaviour of other crewmembers ★ Acknowledges entries and changes to vessel systems Does not ask for updates on different vessel systems and other crewmembers.
+Does not signal awareness of changing systems.
+Does not look for or signal awareness of crewmembers' deteriorating state or behaviour.

+Awareness of time Threats, and their consequences.
+Does not discuss the relationship between past events and the present/future.
+Awareness of time Awareness of time Awareness of external environment ★ Maintains awareness of the present state of the vessel systems and environment (position, weather, shipping traffic, terrain). ★ Contacts outside resources about the environment when necessary. ★ Shares information about the environment with others.
 Does not enquire about environmental changes and their impact on vessel systems.
 Unaware of changes in the external environment.
-Does not seek regular and timely updates on position, weather, traffic or terrain.
+Does not seek regular and timely updates on position, weather, traffic, or terrain.
 Ignores external reports about changes to the environment or status of other vessels.
-Does not interrogate, verify or cross-check external information about the environment against information from internal vessel systems or crewmembers' reports Awareness of Time Anticipates future states, threats and their consequences.
-Discusses contingency strategies.
-Uses all available resources to manage threats.
-Takes timely and mindful actions. Ø Unable or unwilling to make predictions of future states and threats. Ø Does not discuss the relationship between past events and the present/future. Ø Is surprised by outcomes of events, with little or no contingency planning.
+Does not interrogate, verify, or cross-check external information about the environment against information from internal vessel systems or crewmembers' reports events, with little or no contingency planning.
+Awareness of time threats, and their consequences. ★ Discusses contingency strategies. ★ Uses all available resources to manage threats. ★ Takes timely and mindful predictions of future states and threats.
+Does not discuss the relationship between past events and the present/future.
+Is surprised by outcomes of events, with little or no